Last Updated on by

 To help you determine the best MSP, consider the following questions:

 - Are you strictly an e-commerce business?

-- Do you need point-of-sale terminals (either ad hoc or a permanent station)?
+- Do you need point-of-sale (POS) terminals (either for ad hoc or permanent use)?

 - How many transactions do you process per month?

 - How much revenue do you accept via electronic payment methods?

 The merchant service provider should take security seriously and safeguard both you and your customer’s information.
 That’s why you should look into the security practices of the company you are considering and verify that they are adequate.

 Merchant Services: Frequently Asked Questions